EnduraShine FinishCalibrated for Optimum Street Performance

 - Two-piece design - no gaskets below the fuel level

-Non-Egr carburetor designed and calibrated for high-horsepower small-block and big-block engines.
+Non-Egr carburetor designed and calibrated for small-block and some big-block engines.

 Intake Manifold Recommendation:

-Match with a variety of manifolds that include Edelbrock Performer, Performer RPM, RPM Air-Gap, Torker II and others of a similar design.
+Match with a variety of manifolds that include Edelbrock Performer, Performer EPS, Performer RPM, RPM Air-Gap, Torker II and other brands of similar design.